 - Find a comfortable and private place, and set aside time to talk.

-- Think about how you will handle the different reactions.
-Some colleagues might react with understanding, others may feel uncomfortable or afraid.
-Planning ahead will help you cope with the different responses.
+- Think about how you will handle different reactions.
+Some co-workers might react with understanding; others may feel uncomfortable or afraid.
+Planning ahead will help you cope with different responses.

-- If you feel uncomfortable about telling your colleagues yourself, ask your manager, a close colleague or the human resources manager to pass on the news for you.
+- If you feel uncomfortable about telling your co-workers yourself, ask your manager, a close workmate or the human resources manager to pass on the news for you.

-- You may find that news about your diagnosis spreads throughout the office.
-Let your colleagues know up- front if you would prefer the news to be kept confidential.
-If you are upset, talk to your colleagues or ask your manager to get involved.
+- You may find that news about your diagnosis spreads around the office.
+Let your co-workers know up-front if you would prefer the news to be kept confidential.
+If you are upset, talk to your co-workers or ask your manager to get involved.

-Discrimination in the workplace due to cancer and treatment is unlawful.
-This includes stopping you taking leave, offering you a more junior role or sacking you, for a reason related to your cancer.
+In general, discrimination in the workplace due to cancer and treatment is unlawful.
+This includes stopping you taking leave, offering you a more junior role or dismissing you for a reason related to your cancer.
 If you are unsure of how your employer will react, it’s good to know your rights and your employer’s responsibilities.

-- additional breaks because of pain or fatigue, or to attend medical appointments
+- extra breaks because of pain or fatigue, or to attend medical appointments

 - temporary duties as agreed, reduced hours, flexitime, working from home, part-time work or a gradual return to work

-- changes to the workspace such as access to chairs, desks and counters
+- changes to the workspace such as a more suitable chair, height-adjustable desks or counter, or ergonomic work tools

-- providing voice-activated software, telephone headsets, or screen-reading software
+- providing new technology, such as voice-activated software, telephone headsets, a hearing loop or screen-reading software

 Your employer can get advice, financial support and practical assistance to help support you from JobAccess, an Australian Government service.
 Call 1800 464 800.

-Many employers also have employee support systems, such as rehabilitation and retraining programs, or an Employee Assistance Program (EAP) that offers free counselling.
+Many employers also have employee support systems, such as rehabilitation and retraining programs, or an Employee Assistance Program (EAP) that offers free, confidential counselling.
 Another option may be a buddy or mentoring system with someone else in your workplace who has had cancer.
-Your colleague can offer advice or help you liaise with management.
-The way that any system is arranged is up to you and your employer.
+Your co-workers can offer advice or help you liaise with management.
+How any buddy or mentoring system is arranged is up to you and your employer.

 Managing your working life after diagnosis

 Work is an important part of many people’s lives.
-Whether you are able to continue working during treatment for cancer, or while caring for someone with cancer, will depend on your personal situation.
+Whether you are able to continue working during treatment for cancer or while caring for someone with cancer will depend on your personal situation, including these areas:

-After weighing up all the competing factors you may decide to continue working, take a break or retire from work.
-Following treatment, some people return to their existing job, while others are motivated to change jobs.
+After weighing up all the competing factors you may decide to keep working, take a break or retire from work.
+If you take a break, you might return to your existing job after treatment or you may want to change job or careers.
+There are things that you should think about for each of these options.

-With support from your employer, flexible working arrangements or workplace adjustments.
+How much support do you have from your employer, including flexible working arrangements or workplace adjustments?

 Take time off